HackPlan/quark-shell-mac/README.md

 mw.closePreferences()
 ```

-Menubar WebKit also provides some native components for preferences.
+Quark Shell for Mac also provides some native components for preferences.

 More detail: [Preferences.md](Docs/Preferences.md)